Plastic Bertrand: As Plastic Bertrand

 Plastic Bertrand toured Europe, Japan, Australia and North America with Lou Deprijck, becoming one of the few French-speaking artists to appear in the Billboard chart.
 He also appeared on a number of major television shows, presenting Jackpot on TF1, Destination Noël on France 2, Due per tutti on Rai 2 and Supercool on RTBF, which he also produced.

 Between 1982 and 1985, he lived in Milan, and millions of Italians followed his adventures in a photo-story of which he was the star.
 With Daniel Balavoine and ABBA's Anni-Frid Lyngstad, he recorded Abbacadabra, a musical tale for children.
 In the early 1980s, he appeared in movies such as Légitime violence and the short film Baoum.
 Working with Vladimir Cosma, he wrote several film scores, including Astérix et la surprise de César (Asterix Versus Caesar).

 In 1987, he represented Luxembourg in the Eurovision Song Contest with the song "Amour, Amour".
 This failed to impress the juries, however, scoring only four points and placing 21st out of twenty-two entries.

 During the 1990s, Bertrand explored other facets of music, including songwriting and producing, and also recorded the album Suite Diagonal for Sony in 1994 with Jacques Lanzmann.
 Forming the company MMD with Pierrette Broodthaers, he produced two albums for David Janssen, an album of classical music with a Turkish contemporary influence for harpsichord and organ with Leila Pinar, an album of traditional Balkan music with the Kazansky choir, and a single for Noël Godin, "Chantilly c'est parti".
-Bertrand's track "Stop ou encore" featured prominently in the 1999 film Three Kings.
+Bertrand's track "Stop ou encore" featured in the 1999 film Three Kings.

 "Ça plane pour moi" is featured in the 1985 picture National Lampoon's European Vacation, in Danny Boyle's 2010 film 127 Hours, in 2011 as the opening title theme for Jackass 3.5 (2011), in the 2012 film Ruby Sparks, in the 2013 film The Wolf of Wall Street, and in the trailer for the 2018 film Super Troopers 2.
 The song is also used as the soundtrack for a commercial spot for Time Warner Cable in the United States (April 2011).
 A cover version was used in the 2018 video game, Just Dance 2019.

 In 2023, Bertrand was a guest celebrity in the episode Snatch Game — Belgique Season 1 of the Belgian French-language reality television series Drag Race Belgique broadcast on the Tipik.